Highlights Of The Program

 Anatec Ltd.

-• Mapping vessel behaviour and navigation patterns within and around large floating wind arrays
+• Charting vessel behaviour and navigation patterns within and around large floating wind arrays

-• Comparing shipping hazards in floating wind farms versus bottom-fixed installations, and their respective design impacts
+• Contrasting shipping hazards in floating wind farms versus bottom-fixed installations, and their respective design impacts

 • Collaborating with maritime stakeholders to assess risks while preserving project viability